MichaelFraser1999/federation-extended-listing/openid-federation-extended-listing-1_0.md

 *Table 2: Top-level attributes included in the Subordinate Entity JSON object returned in the response body*

-Deployments MAY define and use additional claims
+Deployments MAY define and use additional claims.

 Each JSON object in the returned `immediate_subordinate_entities` array MAY contain claims from the sets defined for Entity Statements and metadata in [@!OpenID.Federation] as well as those defined in the table below.
 Deployments MAY